 The path to becoming a financial advisor can vary depending on the type of work you eventually want to do.
 Here are a few options for getting started.

-If you want to sell products like bonds, mutual funds, and securities, you need a license from FINRA, the Financial Industry Regulatory Authority.
-The Series 65 exam allows you to give financial planning and investment advice to clients.
+While there isn't a specific license for financial advisors, if you want to sell products like bonds, mutual funds, and securities, you need a license from FINRA, the Financial Industry Regulatory Authority.
+The Series 65 exam lets you give clients financial planning and investment advice.
 Alternatively, the combination of the Series 7 and Series 66 exams allows you to sell securities as an Investment Adviser Representative (IAR).

 You don’t necessarily need formal training to work as a financial coach who teaches people healthy financial habits (though it’ll certainly build credibility).
 It’s possible to learn the skills you need by taking online courses or reading books about the subject.
 Here are a few to get you started: